Please Enable JavaScript in your Browser to Visit this Site.

 If you choose to make your own infused arnica, follow the infusing arnica steps.

-Prepare an arnica infused oil.
+Prepare arnica infused oil.
 This involves covering the arnica with oil and allowing it to infuse.
 This can take 30 minutes to 6 weeks depending on the method you choose.

 Once you have your arnica infused oil, place the 1 cup of arnica oil into a small saucepan and add 1 oz. of beeswax.
 Heat over low until the beeswax is melted.
 Stir to fully incorporate.
 Remove from heat and add essential oils.

 Transfer your salve to a container of your choosing; mason jars work great.
-Allow salve to cool before covering with a lid.
+Allow the salve to cool before covering with a lid.

 To Use: